OpenModelica/OpenModelica/usersguide-sphinx/source/mdt.rst

   Eclipse Setup – creating a Modelica project in the workspace.

-You need to disable automatic build for the project(s) (Figure 5- 7 -54).
+You need to disable automatic build for the project(s) (:numref:`mdt-disable-automatic-build`).

 .. todo ::

-  Missing figure
+  Missing figure mdt-disable-automatic-build

   Eclipse Setup – disable automatic build for the projects.